ibm-cloud-docs/assistant-data/dialog-methods.md

 For information about how to recognize and extract certain types of Strings, such as people names and locations, from user input, see [System entities](/docs/assistant-data?topic=assistant-data-system-entities).

-**Note:** For methods that involve regular expressions, see [RE2 Syntax reference](https://github.com/google/re2/wiki/Syntax){: external} for details about the syntax to use when you specify the regular expression.
+For methods that involve regular expressions, see [RE2 Syntax reference](https://github.com/google/re2/wiki/Syntax){: external} for details about the syntax to use when you specify the regular expression.
+{: note}

 ### String.append(Object)